-Aside from the aforementioned historic sweet shop that is Ye Old Pepper Candy Companie, there are Indulge in some baklava at the decadent Maria’s Sweet Somethings (26 Front St), raid your childhood memories at the nostalgia-filled proper old-fashioned shop Sugar Rush (230 Essex St), or gaze at adorably perfect macarons and the most delicious-ever pains aux chocolats by French-trained pastry chef Melita Fiore Patisserie (83 Washington St)
+Aside from the aforementioned historic sweet shop that is Ye Old Pepper Candy Companie, there are Indulge in some baklava at the decadent Maria’s Sweet Somethings (26 Front St), or tuck into heavenly cookies at Goodnight Fatty (18 Higginson Square).

-Ignore the ill-placed apostrophe in Witch Tee’s (176 Essex St) as they have a fairly decent selection of ironic t-shirts.
-But if you want a t-shirt saying “Salem: Disneyland for the Dead” with a picture of a skeletal Mickey Mouse on it, you’ll have to head to The Back Room (Essex St).
+Ignore the ill-placed apostrophe in Witch Tee’s at 176 Essex St (SHE WOULDN’T LISTEN TO ME) as they have a crowd-pleasing selection of ironic t-shirts.
+On the other hand, if you want a t-shirt saying “Salem: Disneyland for the Dead” around a picture of a skeletal Mickey Mouse on it, you’ll have to head to The Back Room (203 Essex St).

-While you’re looking at the previous two things on this list, you might as well wander around this pretty, tree-lined street in the famous Mcintyre District and look at all the amazing old houses
+While you’re looking at the previous two things on this list, you might as well wander around with your avocado toast to this pretty, tree-lined street in the famous Mcintyre District and look at all the amazing old houses

 I you will never, ever, ever be able to afford.